tiffanynn/CMPE152_TopDownParser/README.md

 Instructions on building the parser:
 1. Download our package and unzip it.
 Save it all in one folder.
+(We apologize for the lack of folder organization compared to the sample code)
 2. For IDE, import everything and have a C++ compiler installed.
 Then, build it and run it.